Cases on appeal

 In Tillman v Egon Zehnder Ltd IRLR 906 CA, the Court of Appeal held that a six-month non-compete clause that prevented the employee from being "concerned or interested in any business carried on in competition" after termination of employment was unenforceable as it would bar her from being a shareholder in a competing business.

 Egon Zehnder is appealing the decision to the Supreme Court.
-The Supreme Court will hear the appeal on 21 and 22 January 2019.
+The Supreme Court heard the appeal on 21 and 22 January 2019 and will deliver its judgment in due course.